pkgpkr/Package-Picker/docs/source/development.md

 ## Docs

-To build the docs, first install Sphinx.
-If on macOS, you can install via brew, so long as you add sphinx-doc to your path afterwards:
+To build the docs, first install Sphinx with pip and update your PATH:

 ```
-brew install sphinx-doc
+pip install sphinx
-echo 'export PATH="/usr/local/opt/sphinx-doc/bin:$PATH"' >> ~/.zshrc
+echo 'export PATH="/path/to/sphinx:$PATH"' >> ~/.zshrc
 source ~/.zshrc
 ```